amolenk/ServerlessPonies/README.md

 ## Deploy the back-end to Azure Functions

-Once the deployment script has completed, right-click the *FunctionApplication* folder and select
+Once the deployment script has completed, right-click the *FunctionApplication* folder and select **Deploy to Function App**.
+VS Code will then ask you to select a subscription and a Function App.
+Select the *serverlessponiesxxxx* Function App that was created by the `deploy.sh` script.

+## Deploy the front-end to Azure Storage Static Website